Rochester Cathedral

 Rochester Cathedral, formally the Cathedral Church of Christ and the Blessed Virgin Mary, is in Rochester, Kent, England.
-The cathedral is the mother church of the Anglican Diocese of Rochester and seat (cathedra) of the Bishop of Rochester, the second oldest bishopric in England after that of the Archbishop of Canterbury.
+The cathedral is the mother church of the Church of England Diocese of Rochester and seat (cathedra) of the Bishop of Rochester, the second oldest bishopric in England after that of the Archbishop of Canterbury.
 The present cathedral, rebuilt on the site of its predecessor in the Norman style, is a Grade I listed building.

 History

 Anglo-Saxon establishment

-The Rochester diocese was founded by Justus, one of the missionaries who accompanied Augustine of Canterbury to convert the pagan southern English to Christianity in the early 7th century.
+The Diocese of Rochester was founded by Justus, one of the missionaries who accompanied Augustine of Canterbury to convert the pagan southern English to Christianity in the early 7th century.
 As the first Bishop of Rochester, Justus was given permission by King Æthelberht of Kent to establish a church dedicated to Andrew the Apostle (like the monastery at Rome where Augustine and Justus had set out for England) on the site of the present cathedral, which was made the seat of a bishopric.
 The cathedral was to be served by a college of secular priests and was endowed with land near the city called Priestfields.
 (Note: Hasted spells this Prestefelde) (Note: The area is Priestfields, Priestfield is a road and football stadium some miles away.)

 Under the Roman system, a bishop was required to establish a school for the training of priests.
 To provide the upper parts for music in the services a choir school was required.
 Together these formed the genesis of the cathedral school which today is represented by the King's School, Rochester.
 The quality of chorister training was praised by Bede.

 Setts showing the outline of the first building.

 The original cathedral was 42 ft high and 28 ft wide.
 The apse is marked in the current cathedral on the floor and the setts outside show the line of the walls.
 Credit for the construction of the building goes to King Æthelberht rather than St Justus.
 Bede describes St Paulinus' burial as "in the sanctuary of the Blessed Apostle Andrew which Æthelberht founded likewise he built the city of Rochester."
 (Note: in secretario beati apostoli Andreae quod rex Ediilbertus a fundamentis in eadem Rhofi civitate construxit.)